lunarswirls/amitis_docs/src/Paraview.md

+# Paraview Tricks and Tips

-To create a nice-ish streamline plot:
+To create a nicer streamline plot:
 1. Create a slice along a plane
 2. On the new slice, select Filters > Merge Vector Components
 3. In "Merge Vector Components" settings, select the settings to be whatever X, Y, Z components you want to represent as streamlines and color by magnitude of the vector